Engbenjamin/Process_Document_Instructor_Draft/README.md

 ### Document Debugging Processes
+Documenting what didn't work in your projects and how you debugged can be a very valuable part of your portfolio.
+Debugging can show how a student understands the project on a deeper level beyond just an internet search of a project and can also demonstrate root cause analysis.
+Therefore, document the entirety of the process-what worked and what didn't-to impress future employers.

 ### Upload Projects and Code to GitHub To Showcase Projects
+GitHub can be a valuable place to showcase your projects and code.
+It provides a valuable supplement to your electronics engineering resume, showcasing your interests and knowledge beyond what could be shown on a resume.
+Therefore post to GitHub.

 ---
 ## Keep up with Industry Trends, Standards, Techniques, and Skills
 ### Subscribe to Club Newsletters

 ### Search Job Boards For Electronics Engineering Roles

 ---